smartcontractkit/documentation/docs/chainlink-keepers/overview.md

 ## Overview

-Chainlink Keepers allow smart contracts to outsource regular maintenance tasks in a trust minimized and decentralized manner.
-The network aims to provide a protocol for incentivization of execution and governance of execution within the Keeper ecosystem.
+Chainlink Keepers enable smart contract developers to execute their smart contract functions based on conditions specified by the developers, without having to create and maintain their own centralized stack.
+Chainlink Keepers is highly reliable and decentralized, supported by an industry leading team, and enables developers to move faster.

 There are three main actors in the ecosystem:

-- **Upkeeps**: These are the maintenance tasks that smart contracts need external entities to service for them.
-These tasks are just functions on a smart contract and these contracts should be [Keepers-compatible](../compatible-contracts/).
+- **Upkeeps**: These are the jobs or tasks that developers want to execute on-chain, such as calling their smart contract function if a specific set of conditions have been met.
-- **Keepers registry**: The contract through which anyone can [register](../register-upkeep/), and manage, their **Upkeeps**.
+- **Keepers registry**: The contract through which developers can [register](../register-upkeep/), and manage, their **Upkeeps**.
 - **Keepers**: Nodes in the Keepers Network that service registered and funded Upkeeps in the Keepers registry.
+Keepers use the same Node Operators as Chainlink Data Feeds, which secures billions of dollars in DeFi.

 The diagram below describes the architecture of the Keeper network.
-It is responsible for governing the actors on the network and compensating Keepers for performing successful Upkeeps.
-Clients can register for Upkeep and node operators can register as Keepers.
+The Chainlink Keepers Registry is responsible for governing the actors on the network and compensating Keepers for performing successful Upkeeps.
+Developers can register their Upkeeps, and Node Operators can register as Keepers.

 ![keeper-overview](/images/contract-devs/keeper/keeper-overview.png)

 ## Keeper Contracts

-There are several contracts to be aware of.
-You can find them in the [Chainlink repository](https://github.com/smartcontractkit/chainlink/tree/develop/contracts/src/v0.8).
+Keepers use these contracts, and you can find them in the [Chainlink repository](https://github.com/smartcontractkit/chainlink/tree/develop/contracts/src/v0.8).
 For details on how to use them see the [Keepers-compatible Contracts](../compatible-contracts/) page.

 + `KeeperCompatible.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/KeeperCompatible.sol): Imports the following contracts:
   + `KeeperBase.sol`[(link)](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/KeeperBase.sol): Enables the use of the `cannotExecute` modifier.
 Import this contract if you need for this modifier.
 See the [`checkUpkeep` function](/docs/chainlink-keepers/compatible-contracts#checkupkeep-function) for details.